 Day 3: Pantoja to Santa Clotilde by Boat

 The next segment is the longest day on the Napo River.
 The boat departs at 6:00 am, and possibly a bit earlier.

 This segment costs $70 USD for the two-day trip from Pantoja to Mazan (near Iquitos).
 This price includes a hostel stay in the town of Santa Clotilde.
-Meals are on your own of course.
+Meals are on your own.

 Thankfully, this lengthy day on the Napo River is covered in the most comfortable boat of the 4-day trip.
 The boat has front-facing cushioned seats, and even a basic toilet onboard.
 There are numerous stops at remote villages to allow various local passengers on-and-off and for delivery of goods.

 Expect to arrive in Santa Clotilde in the late afternoon.